Derabassi Masterplan GMADA

 Yes

-Under the Punjab Apartment and Property Regulation Act (PAPRA), any colony development requires an LOI and a formal license from GMADA before a single plot can be sold.
+Under the Punjab Apartment and Property Regulation Act (PAPRA), any colony development requires a Letter of Intent (LOI) and a formal license from GMADA before a single plot can be sold.
 A CLU certificate must precede that license.
 Before signing, ask the seller to show you the CLU drawing number and cross-reference it against the GMADA-approved colonies list at gmada.gov.in.
 If neither document exists, do not proceed.

 Growth Corridors and Micro-Markets Under the Derabassi Masterplan